nbir/homelab/cloudflare-tunnel/README.md

 5. Expose an endpoint by creating an `Ingress` resource (see [ingress-nginx/README.md](/ingress-nginx/README.md)).

+6. Turn on __Always Use HTTPS__ on Cloudflare dashboard under SSL/TLS > Edge Certificates.

 ### Troubleshooting

 1. Set container `cloudflared` image to `cloudflare/cloudflared:latest` (instead of pinned version) if pods are in CrashLoopBackOff.
 Pod error would show something like: